cdapio/coopr/docs/docs/source/rest/tenants.rst

    * - 200 (OK)
      - If update was successful
    * - 400 (BAD REQUEST)
-     - If the resource requested is invalid
+     - If the resource in the request is invalid
    * - 404 (NOT FOUND)
      - If the resource requested is not found